-Pears Ended December 31,
+Years Ended December 31,

-2020 2019
+2022 2021

-Risk-free interest rate 0.7% 1.6%
+Risk-free interest rate 2.2 % 0.9%

-Expected volatility 91.6% 77.6%
+Expected volatility 100.5% 92.8%

-Expected term (in years) 6.7 6.0
+Expected term (in years) 6.1 6.2

 Expected dividend yield -% -%

 Expected volatility.
-Prior to the Merger, Private Oncternal did not have a trading history for its common stock.
-Accordingly, the expected volatility assumption is based on volatilities of a peer group of similar companies whose share prices are publicly available.
-The peer group was developed based on companies in the life sciences industry.
+The expected volatility assumption is based on volatilities of a peer group of similar companies whose share prices are publicly available.
+The peer group was developed based on companies in the life sciences industry with comparable characteristics to the Company including enterprise value, risk profiles, position within the industry, and with historical share price information sufficient to meet the expected life of the stock-based awards.
 The Company will continue to apply this process until a sufficient amount of historical information regarding the volatility of its own stock price becomes available.

 Expected term.
 The expected term represents the period of time that options are expected to be outstanding.
-Because Private Oncternal did not have historical exercise behavior, it determined the expected life assumption using the simplified method for employees, which is an average of the contractual term of the option and its vesting period.
+Due to limited historical exercise behavior, it determined the expected life assumption using the simplified method for employees, which is an average of the contractual term of the option and its vesting period.
 The expected term for nonemployee options is generally the remaining contractual term.